SonarSource/gh-action-lt-backlog/MoveCardAfterReview/ReadMe.md

 ### `column-id`

 ID of the Kanban column where the card should be moved to.
 Typically ID of `In progress` or `Review approved` column.
+[This page](../docs/github.md) explains how this can be obtained.

 ## Outputs